Training and Coaching of Resource Recovery and Reuse Businesses and Start-ups in Uganda

 Implementing Resource Recovery and Safe Reuse (RRR) business models in Lima (Phase II)Visit project page (in Spanish)

 Lima is growing fast and is approaching 10 million inhabitants, which puts the already arid region under increasing water stress.
-Resources, especially water, are not sustainably managed and disposed of without any mechanisms for recovery.
-This leads to a situation where freshwater is increasingly scarce, while wastewater and related waste products are not efficiently used.
-Thanks to our vast experiences with market-based approaches to sustainable WASH solutions, we were tasked by the Swiss Agency for Development and Cooperation SDC to develop and implement a program to promote Resource Recovery and safe Reuse (RRR) and contribute to the design of more sustainable water and wastewater governance mechanisms in the capital of Peru.
+Resources, especially water, are not sustainably managed and disposed off without any mechanisms for recovery.
+This leads to a situation, in which freshwater is increasingly scarce, while wastewater and related waste products are not efficiently used.
+Thanks to our vast experience with market-based approaches to sustainable WASH solutions, we were tasked by the Swiss Agency for Development and Cooperation SDC to develop and implement a program to promote Resource Recovery and safe Reuse (RRR) and contribute to the design of more sustainable water and wastewater governance mechanisms in the capital of Peru.

 As seecon, we were responsible for contributing to creating an enabling environment for the market uptake of promising RRR business models on a safe and sustainable basis.
 This included the following activities: